zorrofox/vertex-ai-rag-android-drive/README.md

 # Gemini RAG with Google Drive on Android

+> **Note**: This entire project, from initial scaffolding to final deployment and documentation, was developed and managed by the Gemini CLI.

 This project is a fully functional prototype of an Android application that allows users to perform Retrieval-Augmented Generation (RAG) queries on their personal documents stored in Google Drive.
 It leverages Google Cloud Functions for backend processing and Vertex AI for embedding generation and vector search.

 ---